fizx/scala-bootstrapper/lib/template/TUTORIAL.md

 ### View the implementation of get() and put()

 In `src/main/scala`, take a look at `BirdNameServiceImpl.scala`.
-This will probably have a different name, based on what you called your server.
+(This may have a different name, based on what you called your server.)

 The base interface is specified by thrift.
 Additionally, we're using Twitter's async I/O framework: finagle.
 Finagle (and a lot of great documentation about